csalam07/clear-my-console/README.md

 # Clear-My-Console

-> CMC is a Cross platform console which clear your Node.js CLI.
+> CMC helps you to clear your CLI.

 <br />